rickseeger/basic-wallet/README.md

 $ chmod 600 ~/basic-wallet.conf
 ```

 Edit `basic-wallet.conf` as necessary.
-It contains private keys so make sure it is secure.
+It contains private keys so
+make sure it is secure.
+Each entry has an name, address, optional
+privkey and optional active flag (default True).

 ## Run tests